The COVID-19 Pfizer-BioNTech and Moderna vaccines that hit the region first now have company from a third: Janssen (Johnson & Johnson).

 - You should get the vaccine regardless of which one is made available to you.

-- If you’re not a Sanford patient, or if your occupation puts you in a priority group, you can schedule a COVID-19 vaccine appointment.
+- Even if you’re not a Sanford patient, you can schedule a COVID-19 vaccine appointment.

 How they’re made